electron/update.electronjs.org/README.md

 > A free service that makes it easy for open-source Electron apps to update themselves.

-## Prerequisites
+## Requirements

-Before using this service, make sure your Electron app meets all these criteria:
+Before using this service, make sure your Electron app meets these criteria:

+- Your app runs on macOS or Windows
-- Your app is in a public GitHub repository
+- Your app has a public GitHub repository
 - Your builds are published to GitHub Releases
-- Your builds are code signed
+- Your builds are code-signed
-- Your app is for macOS or Windows (no Linux support yet)

 ## Quick Setup